nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 05 Handling Ordinary Files.markdown

 07. Assuming that the statement "first `a` is empty" means that the directory **a** doesn't contain any files (even hidden), just the sub-directory **a**.

-    To accomplish the said task, execute the following command line:
+    To accomplish the said task, execute the following command-line:

     `cd ; mv a temp ; mv temp/a . ; rmdir temp`